 Picked up a passenger by the name of Verna Jones, who was the former Executive Director of the American Legion, a veterans advocacy group — who has just assumed the position as the Legion’s Chief of Staff in Indianapolis.
 She also served on an advisory committee that Obama appointed her to and that she continued to serve on under Trump.
 She’s an attorney and served in the Army.

 Apparently, something had spilled inside her suitcase and she needed to pick up some clothing for a meeting the next morning so we were on a 15-mile race to Super Target, the only thing open, before it closed.
 As we drove along, she asked if she could change it to a round trip if I didn’t mind waiting around 15 minutes while she shopped.
-Normally, I’ll only wait around 5 minutes when it’s busy (I got burned with a 40-minute wait at a medical marijuana dispensary when I was a noob) but it was going to be a 30-mile round trip and it’s been so slow due to summer, plus, I was getting ready to wind my night down so I said no problem.
+Normally, I’ll only wait around 5 minutes when it’s busy (When I was a noob, I got burned on a short round trip when a guy left me waiting for 40-minutes in the parking lot while he was in a medical marijuana dispensary ) but it was going to be a 30-mile round trip and it’s been so slow due to summer, plus, I was getting ready to wind my night down so I said no problem.
 She wasn’t sure how to change the trip so I offered to pull over to take care of it — I’ve had to do this several times before — but she said I probably didn’t want to do that unless I was interested in the cops showing up.
 Turns out that she’s still a Class 3 Protectant due to her role on the White House committee and will be so for 90 days after stepping down.
 What that means is if there are unplanned stops along her route, security takes an interest — she had to enter a code into her phone several times along the way.
 She laughed and said if anything happened to her, she was so low on the totem pole that the Secret Service wouldn’t actually show up, they would notify local law enforcement and let them handle it.
 I guess at one point, she was rated as a Class 2.
 Being security minded, she chuckled and said that when she was with the Obamas the Secret Service joked with her that she was standing too close, and she replied that she just wanted to make sure that if something happened and they had to push Obama and Michelle into the safety of the bullet-proof limo that she’d lead the way and give them something soft to fall on.

 Verna mentioned that she’d spent 360 days on the road last year and was looking forward to her new role where she wouldn’t need to travel as much and I can’t say I blame her!